 Children at this age have the weakest digital skills and most need for support.
 Every second child said not to feel safe online and not to know what to do when someone treats them online in a way that they do not like.

 Kristina Mihailovic, Executive Director of the NGO Parents said that the application is exceptionally useful for talk with children on the subject, as well as to recognize all the problematic situations that may arise on the Internet.

 "That is why we need to help children recognize negative situations and reduce their occurrence.
 Members of the NGO Parents have tested the application, they found it very interesting, and it was really a great cause for opening a dialogue on what really happens in the online world and when children use their phones, tablets, computers.
-We encourage all parents to use this application and talk to their children about it", Mihailovic said.
+We encourage all parents to use this application and talk to their children about it"

 UNICEF research has shown that one third of children of this age say to know more about the Internet than their parents.
 Moreover, 1 in 5 say that their parents do not talk to them about what to do when something disturbing happens to them online.